 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Nov 07, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 22, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-Credit card debt has topped the $1 trillion mark in America and — despite a very small month-to-month decrease (0.4%) in the latest report from the Federal Reserve — there’s no reason to think it’ll do anything but grow in the long term.
 This page is devoted to tracking Americans’ credit card use each month.
-We’ll look at how much debt people have, how often they carry a balance month to month, how often they pay their credit card bills late and more.
+We update it regularly, looking at how much debt people have, how often they carry a balance month to month, how often they pay their credit card bills late and more.

 Card debt showed hockey-stick growth until the financial collapse in 2008, when revolving debt fell from more than $1 trillion in the summer of 2008 to $832 billion in April 2011.
-But, as you can see in the chart below, the hockey stick has since returned.
-Even though the most recent Fed report showed a slight month-to-month drop of 0.4% in September 2018, there’s no reason to think that debt will do anything but grow in coming months.
+But, as you can see in the chart below, the hockey stick returned.

 Here’s where credit card APRs currently stand …